-S68 No wireless receiving device can be used on computing equipment.
-If a receiving device cannot be removed, it must be set as disabled in the operating system.

-- S69 The Main Controller Module and Power Management Module should be firmly installed on the radar computing platform.
-The referee system and the computing platform can share the same power supply or use the batteries designated by the RMOC for this season. - The alternating current provided by the organizer is 220V 50Hz, and the power outlets are based on the Chinese national standards.
-Teams shall prepare their own power supply adapters as needed.
+- S69 No wireless receiving device can be used on computing equipment.
+If a receiving device cannot be removed, it must be set as disabled in the operating system. - S70 The Main Controller Module and Power Management Module must conform to the module installation standards and be firmly installed on the radar computing platform.
+The referee system and the computing platform can share the same power supply or use the batteries designated by the RMOC for this season.

-The RMOC will only ensure the proper functioning of the display screen and HDMI signal cables in the operator room.
+- The alternating current provided by the organizer is 220V 50Hz, and the power outlets are based on the Chinese national standards.
+Teams shall prepare their own power supply adapters as needed. - The RMOC will only ensure the proper functioning of the display screen and HDMI signal cables in the operator room.
 Any issue with the connections must be resolved by the team itself.